ichensky/tigervnc_docker/README.md

 # tigervnc_docker
-Contains docker files for the building tigervnc with patch, that add ability for VNC client to grab keys via Ctrl_R
+Contains docker file that build `debian` package with `tigervnc`, that contains patch, which add ability for VNC client grab keys via Ctrl_R

+## How to use it

+	- clone git repository
+	- run ./load.sh
+	- run ./install.sh